skyt-a/console-play/README.md

 # console-play

-This library provides the function to display decorated text in the browser console
+This library provides the function to display decorated text(Ascii Art) in the browser console

 ## Quick Start
 Install: